caseyryan/reflect_buddy/README.md

 ## Small Intro

 Having been involved in a C# development in the past, I always liked its ability to serialize and deserialize ordinary objects without any problems.
 There is no need to prepare any models, and field management can be done using attributes.
-To develop an easy-to-use backend, I really missed such functionality in Dart.
-So I decided to develop it.
-Meet **Reflect Buddy**
+To write an easy-to-use backend solution, I really missed such a functionality in Dart.
+So I decided to develop it myself.
+Meet **Reflect Buddy**:

 ## The concept
 This library is used to generate strictly typed objects based on JSON input without the need to prepare any models in advance.
 It works at runtime, literally on the fly.